Categories

 No topics found!

-ARM Cortex / ST Stellar: OTP memory programming fails
+Arm Cortex / ST Stellar: OTP memory programming fails

 winIDEA supports ST Stellar and Centauri MCUs like SR6G7 and SR6P7.
-Their non-volatile memory (NVM, also Flash) parts, of which some are one-time-programmable (OTP), are represented in winIDEA through programmable memory devices such as CODE, DATA and the two OTP BCS and UTEST.
+Their non-volatile memory (NVM, also Flash) parts, of which some are one-time-programmable (OTP), are represented in winIDEA through programmable memory devices such as CODE, DATA, and the two OTP BCS and UTEST.
 NVM also has two ports: one for read access and one for write access.
 When programming any of these parts with winIDEA, for example adding a new device configuration format (DCF) record, NVM read access port addresses should be used. winIDEA will automatically add the NVM write access port address offset when programming.
 If NVM write access port addresses are used with winIDEA, programming will fail.

-Possible solution:
+Possible solution

-1. Perform a test write to non-OTP part of the NVM (CODE or DATA), using its read access port address.
+1. Perform a test write to the non-OTP part of the NVM (CODE or DATA), using its read access port address.

 2. Verify that programming on this address succeeded and also that the value is correct (endianness,...).

-More resources:
+More resources

 Was this answer helpful?